pranav-ganesh/tp/docs/DeveloperGuide.md

 **How the find command is executed:**

-1. Command entered by user is passed into the LogicManager (ie. `findAny n/alex g/m` or `findAll n/alice g/f`)
+1. Command entered by user is passed into the LogicManager (i.e. `findAny n/alex g/m` or `findAll n/alice g/f`)

 2. AddressBookParser parses the command

 3. AddressBookParser creates a FindAny/FindAll command with the respective predicates depending on the fields specified by the user

-4. LogicManager executes the Find command and the model updates the filtered person list with the new predicates
+4. LogicManager executes the Find command and the model updates the filtered list of contacts with the new predicates

 The Sequence Diagram below illustrates the interactions within the Logic component for the `execute("n/alex")` API call.